What Are The Health Benefits Of Habanero Peppers?

 Habanero peppers are very high in capsaicin.
 Eating it for the first time may cause pain in most.
 The spicy hot sensation can stay on your tongue for 20 minutes or more.
 Your stomach and intestines may also experience the heat.
 One may also experience stomach ache and digestive discomfort in some cases.
 A high dose of capsaicin may temporarily raise blood pressure and body temperature.
 Hence, those with high blood pressure or a history of heart attacks must practice caution while eating habanero peppers.
 However, these effects are based on anecdotal evidence.
 More research is warranted.

 Habanero peppers are a popular ingredient in hot sauces.
 They are rich in nutrients and plant compounds with many medicinal properties.
-They relieve pain, reduce cancer risk, and may offer other benefits too.
+They may help to relieve pain, reduce cancer risk, and may offer other benefits too.
 However, they also can cause heat and other side effects if consumed in excess.
 Gradually including them in your diet is ideal.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.